The Hon. Bobbe J. Bridge

 Bill Wells joined CCYJ as Deputy Director in April 2015, bringing extensive experience in leading efforts that work to make life better for youth in the foster care and juvenile justice systems.
 Bill co-founded the Digital Bridge Technology Academy, an innovative training and education program that re-engaged youth in the Seattle area and South King County who were struggling with homelessness, gang involvement, poverty, and other significant barriers to success.
 At Digital Bridge, Bill launched collaborative partnerships for learning and internship opportunities with organizations including the YMCA, Boys & Girls Clubs and Neighborhood House.
 He serves on the Board of Directors of Seattle Education Access, which provides higher education advocacy and opportunities to young people striving to overcome poverty and adversity.
 Immediately prior to joining CCYJ, Bill worked for King County’s Training and Development Institute managing training and employee development programs.
 Bill was drawn to CCYJ because of its commitment to building strong and effective partnerships that tackle systemic problems and bring about lasting and meaningful reforms in our child welfare and juvenile justice systems.
 “The more we invest in taking a proactive approach to these complex problems, the more powerful and effective we will be,” Bill says, “just like a hospital that invests in research and development so it’s not always attending to crises in the emergency room.”
 Bill holds undergraduate degrees from Ball State University and Washington State University and a Master’s in Public Administration from the University of Washington’s Daniel J. Evans School of Public Affairs.

-Rosemary joined the Center as Development Director in August 2013 with a comprehensive background in fundraising for nonprofits as well as marketing and communications experience in the private sector.
+Rosemary joined the Center as Director of Development & Communication in August 2013 with a comprehensive background in fundraising for nonprofits as well as marketing and communications experience in the private sector.
 Before CCYJ, Rosemary led fund development, communications and volunteer outreach at the Plymouth Housing Group, where she oversaw several successful fundraising events and initiatives that exceeded revenue expectations.
 At Full Life Care (formerly ElderHealth Northwest), Rosemary devised and launched a new strategy to stabilize the organization’s finances by expanding its base of community supporters, driving a substantial increase in private donations.
 She also rebuilt and re-energized the agency’s board of directors.
 As Marketing and Communications Director for The Schuster Group, Rosemary managed marketing, sales, branding and communications for the launch of a $35 million investment fund and a $150 million real estate investment portfolio.
 Rosemary has served on the boards of several nonprofits, including the Pacific Northwest Anti-Defamation League, where she co-chaired an awards dinner and the Children’s Home Society of Washington where she coordinated a charity golf tournament.
 A native of “the other Washington”, Rosemary has lived in Seattle for more than 20 years and considers it home.
 She is an avid traveler and loves to swap stories with fellow globe-trotters.
 Rosemary holds a bachelor’s degree in sociology from Mary Washington University in Virginia.
 Her skills and passion for CCYJ’s mission will serve the organization well.
 “What we do is so critical, so important,” she says.
 “Our work changes lives and every time that happens, our community becomes that much stronger.”

 Maria’s duties as Executive Office Manager include overseeing CCYJ’s office operations and providing executive support to Justice Bobbe J. Bridge and administrative support to the CCYJ Board of Directors and project staff.
 Hired in May 2010, Maria came to CCYJ with more than 12 years experience in legal administrative services, including more than a decade as a legal secretary for corporate law firms.
 She holds a Bachelor of Arts, Law and Justice Degree, with a specialization in law enforcement, from Central Washington University and is fluent in Spanish.
 Maria’s interest in law started in childhood, when she came to know and look up to the Chief of Police in her hometown of Toppenish.
 She’s thrilled to be working for CCYJ: “My passion has always been in criminal law and youth justice, and this is a perfect fit,” she says.
 “Youth who have been in the juvenile justice and child welfare systems need the skills and resources to succeed in the community.
 These young people are our future.”